 C. Team: A partner/handler and a service animal.
 The two work as a cohesive team in accomplishing the tasks of daily living.

 III.
-General Rule Regarding Service Animals
+General Rules Regarding Service Animals

 IV.
 Restrictions/Areas of Safety

-The District may impose some restrictions on service animals for safety reasons.
+The District may impose restrictions on service animals for safety reasons.
 Restrictions are considered individually to determine if the animal poses a danger to others at District sites, or could be in danger itself, and to determine if other reasonable modifications can be provided to assure that the individual enjoys access to the premises, facility, or program.
 Questions about restrictions on service animals should be directed to the contacts listed in Section II.